 EVENTING

-The Land Rover U.S. Eventing Team demonstrate their precision and endurance through a triathlon of dressage, cross-country and show jumping.
+The Defender U.S. Eventing Team demonstrate their precision and endurance through a triathlon of dressage, cross-country and show jumping.
 Eventing typically takes place over the course of three days, focusing on one category of competition each day.
 During the dressage portion of the event, rider and horse must perform a sequence of rehearsed movements on the flat to exhibit the depth of their training.
 Cross-country tests showcase stamina as the equestrians take on a series of solid obstacles and varied terrain.
 Finally, show jumping allows the team to display their precision by clearing a course of fences.

 Range Rover DRIVING